physshen/academic_pages/content/home/experience.md

         *	Grew and optimized single crystal oxide thin films on $SrTiO_{3}$ (111) substrates layer-by-layer with pulsed-laser deposition.
         * Measured the transport and magnetic properties of the heterointerface at low temperatures
         * Helped to identify the Bose metallic state with a wide range of temperature-independent resistance associated with vanishing Hall resistance.
-        * Co-authored paper: Two-dimensional superconductivity at heterostructure of Mott insulating titanium sesquioxide and polar semiconductor now under review in Nature.
+        * Co-authored paper: Two-dimensional superconductivity at heterostructure of Mott insulating titanium sesquioxide and polar semiconductor now under review in Nature Materials.

   - title: Time-reversal and rotational symmetry breaking in superconductors
     company: Supervised by Prof. Wei Li